cucapra/pollen/README.md

 #### Calyx

 Follow these [instructions](https://docs.calyxir.org/) to install calyx.
 You must complete the [first](https://docs.calyxir.org/#compiler-installation) and [third](https://docs.calyxir.org/#installing-the-command-line-driver) sections, but feel free to skip the second.
-The last step should be running `fud check`.
-Note that it is expected that some tools will not be available; this is okay for our purposes.
+The last step should be running `fud check`, which will report that some tools are unavailable.
+This is okay for our purposes.

 We recommend using the native calyx interpreter.
 After completing the above, run
 ```